- Search The Registry

 *The Accompong community is celebrated on this date in 1739.
 They are a historical Maroon village located in the hills of St. Elizabeth Parish on the island of Jamaica.

 While the treaty granted this land to Trelawny Town, it did not recognize Accompong Town.
 In 1756, following a land dispute between Maroons from Accompong Town and neighboring planters, the Assembly specifically granted Accompong Town an additional 1,000 acres of land.
-Accompong is named after the Son of Prince Naquan The First African Maroon leader in Jamaica.
+Accompong is named after the Son of Prince Naquan, Jamaica's First African Maroon leader.
 Accompong is Run by a chief who is elected by voting.
 The current Chief is Chief Richard Currie.
-Since Jamaica gained independence in 1962, it has recognized the political and cultural rights of Maroons.
+Since Jamaica gained independence in 1962, it has recognized the political and cultural rights of the Maroons.

-The citizens of Accompong share practices and traditions drawn from their Akan Of the Asante ancestors of 200–300 years ago and combined with Taino.
+The citizens of Accompong share practices and traditions drawn from their Akan Of the Asante ancestors 200–300 years ago and combined with Taino.
 These practices have evolved as the Maroons adapted to local conditions.
-Accompong Town converted to Christianity during the Second Maroon War, before eventually embracing Presbyterianism.
+Accompong Town converted to Christianity during the Second Maroon War before embracing Presbyterianism.
 However, by the 1850s, the traditions of Revival and Pentecostalism grew out of the merging of West African religions with Christianity.
-Descendants of the Maroons and friends celebrate annually on January 6, both the birthday of Cudjoe, leader in 1739, and the treaty that granted their autonomy.
+Descendants of the Maroons and friends celebrate annually on January 6, the birthday of Cudjoe, the leader in 1739, and the treaty granting their autonomy.

-In 2007, attendees at the festival protested increased bauxite mining, to protect the environment of their region.
-In the early 21st century, the government has acknowledged these rights in terms of the UN Declaration on the Rights of Indigenous Peoples (2007), including the "right to maintain and strengthen their distinct political, legal, economic, social and cultural institutions."
-It also acknowledges the "right for self-government in matters relating to local affairs," as well as "ways and means for financing autonomous functions".
+In 2007, attendees at the festival protested increased bauxite mining to protect the environment of their region.
+In the early 21st century, the government acknowledged these rights in the UN Declaration on the Rights of Indigenous Peoples (2007), including the "right to maintain and strengthen their distinct political, legal, economic, social and cultural institutions."
+It also acknowledges the "right for self-government in matters relating to local affairs," as well as "ways and means for financing autonomous functions."
 In 2009 Ferron Williams was elected as Colonel-in-Chief of Accompong.
 Williams was elected to a second six-year term in 2015.
 He appointed Timothy E. McPherson Jr. from Nanny Town, now Moore Town, to consolidate relations across the Maroon communities as part of a collective effort to protect the environment and promote climate change awareness.
-In February 2021 Richard Currie was elected Colonel-in-Chief.
+In February 2021, Richard Currie was elected Colonel-in-Chief.